pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 A good example of when the lists might diverge is sometimes you have a package where an initial author developed it and then stepped down as a maintainer to move on to other things.
 This person may continue to be considered an author but no longer actively maintains the package.

-It is important to note there that there are many ways define author vs maintainer and we don't prescribe a single approach in this tutorial.
+It is important to note that there are many ways to define author vs maintainer and we don't prescribe a single approach in this tutorial.

 However, we encourage you to consider carefully, for PyPI publication, who you want to have listed as authors and maintainers on your PyPI landing page.